vchu22/chrome_extension_react_boilerplate/README.md

 - Run development mode: `npm run dev`
 - Run production mode: `npm run build`

-When running the extension for the first time, the extension needs to be installed through the Chrome Extensions Settings page and then click on the "Load unpacked" button.
+When running the extension for the first time, enable the "Developer mode" on Chrome Extensions Settings page.
+The extension needs to be installed through the Chrome Extensions Settings page and then click on the "Load unpacked" button.
 Then, navigate to the project folder and select the "dist" folder generated from one of the above commands.

 If extension is built through **production mode**, repeat the steps above to reinstall the extension whenever there's a change in the code.
 If running **development mode**, there is no need to reinstall.